"I came to CSW because..."

 Sri Lanka

-Director of the Women and Media Collective, an NGO focused
+Director of the Women and Media Collective

 on the inclusion of women and gender concerns in the peace